 So the law should guide the trial court, but they are not really bound by it?
 I just don’t get it.
 So the court can say, “Ah, I completely disagree but let trial judges make these calls.”
 (To be clear, that’s not what happened here.
 Judge Moylan is almost nominating the trial judge for Jurist of the Year in this case.
 Read the end of the opinion.
 But my scenario is more common than this one.)

 Why is this so awful?
 Because let’s face it: venue matters.
 If the plaintiffs’ malpractice lawyer told you that the value of this malpractice case was twice as much in Baltimore City as Baltimore County, would that sound crazy to you?
 Of course not.
 If this is the case, should we allow justice to be so unevenly distributed based on the proclivities of the motions judge?
 Shouldn’t we create hard and fast guidelines and make them stick to it so the case does not largely rest on what judge you draw to hear the motion?

 The opinion closes with Judge Moylan saying that a “forum conveniens is always to be preferred over a forum non conveniens.
 First, I think it is impossible to suggest that Baltimore is inconvenient in the vernacular: it is right next door.
-But I don’t think that is what the law really is or what is should be.
-If there is more than one proper forum, plaintiff should get the choice unless there are compelling reasons otherwise.
+But that is not what the law really is or what it should be.
+If there is more than one proper forum, the plaintiff should get the choice unless there are compelling reasons otherwise.